The Best Swimsuits for a Mexico Beach Vacation in 2023

 There’s a lot of different v-neck swimsuits to fit your style and body type including halter, plunge, ruffle, and more.

 Lace up swimsuits are similar to v-necks but can be a little more revealing.
 They also add a fun style element with the laces you can adjust to your liking.

-So before I moved to Mexico I never really knew anything about rash guards.
+Before I moved to Mexico, I never really knew anything about rash guards.
 But I soon found out they are an essential way to protect you from the sun.

 Check out my beach bag essentials guide for more of my favorite beach products.

 Like this beachwear Mexico post?
 Pin it for later!

 Traveling to Mexico soon?